tlc033/n8n-installer/README.md

 ## ⚡️ Quick start and usage

-The main component of the self-hosted AI starter kit is a docker compose file pre-configured with network and disk so there isn't much else you need to install.
+The main component of the starter kit is a docker compose file pre-configured with network and disk so there isn't much else you need to install.
 After completing the installation steps above, follow the steps below to get started.